Jail and Inmate Search in Georgia

 |Unknown or not reported:||0|

-The state of Georgia has a lot of jails and prisons.
+The state has a lot of jails and prisons.
 With an extensive combined inmate population of 95,377, it is no wonder they need 183 jails and another 56 prisons to house everyone.
-Operating on an annual budget of $602 million with a staff of 9,767, Georgia’s community corrections system also oversees another 22,386 currently on parole.
-Based on one hundred thousand residents, Georgia’s incarceration rate is 512, their violent crime rate 398 and property crime rate is 3,005.
+Operating on an annual budget of $602 million with a staff of 9,767, the state’s community corrections system also oversees another 22,386 currently on parole.
+Based on one hundred thousand residents, GA’s incarceration rate is 512, their violent crime rate 398 and the property crime rate is 3,005.
 The cost to care for one inmate per year is $21,039.
-Georgia’s Department of Corrections is highly committed to protecting the public and reducing recidivism with healthcare options and education.
+The stte’s Department of Corrections is highly committed to protecting the public and reducing recidivism with healthcare options and education.